Course Sequence - Riverland

 SPCH1100

-Fundamentals of Speech (Goal 1 & 9) or Goal 1 MnTC Speech Elective
+Fundamentals of Speech (Goals 1 & 9) or Goal 1 MnTC Speech Elective

 This course focuses on the theory and practice of public communication including individual and group presentations.
 This course emphasizes audience analysis, organization, content development including topic selection and speaking ethics.
 Students will prepare and deliver a variety of both individual and group presentations and demonstrate an ability to apply research from diverse sources.
 Students should expect to reduce speech apprehension and develop self-confidence in their ability to communicate in public.